jpat94/node-weather-website/README.md

 - Night mode (I hate bright white screens on web pages)
 - Simple graphics to display the current weather conditions
 - Location based weather that will request the users location so they don't have to type it in
-- Improved UI to make the web page look more modern
+- Improved UI to make the website look a bit cleaner